-- In step 11, the SMF indicates to AMF the MPTCP proxy address along with the list of protocols the MPTCP proxy supports (SOCKSv4, v5, v6 or Transport converter).
+- In step 11, the SMF indicates to AMF the MPTCP proxy address along with the list of protocols the MPTCP proxy supports (SOCKSv4, v5 or Transport converter).

-Editor's note: It is FFS whether a transparent MPCTP proxy indication can be added as an additional option..

-- In step 13, the UE receives a PDU Session Establishment Accept message containing the MPTCP proxy address (if the network supports MPTCP procedures) along with the list protocols the MPTCP proxy supports, thus, the UE determines that the MPTCP PDU session over 3GPP access is established and selects one protocol to contact the MPTCP proxy from the protocol options provided by the network.
+- In step 13, the UE receives a PDU Session Establishment Accept message containing the MPTCP proxy address (if the network supports MPTCP procedures) along with the list of protocols the MPTCP proxy supports, thus, the UE determines that the MPTCP PDU session over 3GPP access is established and selects one protocol to contact the MPTCP proxy from the protocol options provided by the network.

 19-27.
 The user-plane of the PDU session over untrusted non-3GPP access is established and the UE creates an additional MPTCP subflow over the untrusted non-3GPP access.